- Has your WordPress website ever been hacked?

 =====

-SetEnvIfNoCase User-Agent “.*bingbot” badbingbot
+SetEnvIfNoCase User-Agent “.*bingbot” badbingbotorder allow,deny

 allow from all

-Deny from env=badbingbot
+Deny from env=badbingbotorder allow,deny

 allow from all

-Deny from env=badbingbot
+Deny from env=badbingbot=====

 8. Spam prevention